 - Note: antifreeze usually contains from 20-60 percent by volume of ethylene glycol

-For example, a lethal dose for a cat weighing 4 kilograms (8.8 pounds) is only 11.2 milliliters (0.42 ounces) of antifreeze containing 50% of ethylene glycol.
-Do your math: 11.2 milliliters is less than a tablespoon.
+For example, a fatal dose for a cat weighing 4 kilograms (8.8 pounds) is only 11.2 milliliters (0.42 ounces) of antifreeze containing 50% of ethylene glycol.
+This means your average sized cat can be killed by a very small amount of antifreeze: 11.2 milliliters is less than a tablespoon.
+For a dog, less than a half a teaspoon per pound of bodyweight is toxic.
+For easy reference, less than a tablespoon can kill the average sized cat and 5 tablespoons can kill a medium sized dog.

-IMPORTANT: Your pet has a very good chance of recovery IF AND ONLY IF treatment is started within a few hours after ingestion (3 hours for cats, 5-8 hours for dogs).
+IMPORTANT: Your pet has a very good chance of recovery IF AND ONLY IF treatment is started within a few hours after antifreeze ingestion (3 hours for cats, 5-8 hours for dogs.
 If your dog or cat shows any of the signs mentioned below, an emergency vet visit is required.

-In the early stages, during the first 24 hours after ingestion, ethylene glycol affects a pet’s central nervous system, gastrointestinal system, and urinary system.
+Ethylene glycol, the main ingredient in antifreeze is converted by your pets liver into toxic components which causes kidney failure.
+In the early stages, during the first 24 hours after ingestion, ethylene glycol affects your pet’s central nervous system, gastrointestinal system, and urinary system.

 - nausea and vomiting